-Just how every programming language brings with it a particular way of thinking that is suited to solving problems–expressing solutions and implementing them–, I have been looking for an identity to give me a way of thinking to organize me.
+Just how every programming language brings with it a particular way of thinking that is suited to solving problems–expressing solutions and implementing them–, I have been looking for a way of thinking to organize me.

 And in this meditation I keep coming back to the word “philology.”